jistjoalal/youtube-agg/README.md

 - tests
 - style w/ bootstrap
 - some way of adding more channels dynamicaly?
+  - save the title w/ scraper and I'd call this done.
 - a way to request/vote on channel to be added?
 - notifications for new videos?